katrinaallen586/notes/README.md

 - Today's programming wisdom is to be a lifelong learner.
 As technology continues to evolve at an unprecedented pace, it is essential to stay up-to-date with the latest trends and techniques.
 This involves reading blogs, attending conferences, and participating in online communities.
 By constantly educating yourself, you will become a more valuable asset to your team and company.

 Another piece of wisdom involves writing clean and modular code.
 Following best practices such as SOLID principles and using design patterns can significantly improve the maintainability and readability of your codebase.
 Not only will this make it easier for you to work on projects in the future, but it will also make your colleagues' lives easier when they need to collaborate with you.

+# 2024-01-03
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that code readability and simplicity often lead to better performance in the long run."

+In more detail, this quote emphasizes that trying to optimize code too early in the development process can introduce unnecessary complexity and bugs.
+It's more efficient to write clean, straightforward code initially, then optimize specific parts later if and when performance analysis indicates it's truly needed.